spark-jobserver/spark-jobserver/doc/submitting-jobs.md

 ## Uploading binaries for the job

-Jar and Egg files can be uploaded to jobserver using `POST /binaries/<binary_name>` requests.
+Jar, Egg and Wheel files can be uploaded to jobserver using `POST /binaries/<binary_name>` requests.

 Sample POST request for jar file:
 ```